40 Popular Idioms And Their Meanings

 The last straw

-Meaning: The last difficulty or annoyance that makes the entire situation unbearable
+Meaning: The last act that makes an entire situation unbearable

 Your guess is as good as mine